sass/sass/proposal/calc-functions.md

-* When simplifying a calculation named `"abs"` whose sole argument is a number _without_ [known units], return the result of calling `math.abs()` with that number and emit a deprecation warning.
+* When simplifying a calculation named `"abs"` whose sole argument is a number _without_ [known units], return the result of calling `math.abs()` with that number and emit a deprecation warning named `abs-percent`.